 Professor James Moriarty

 The character of Professor James Moriarty makes quite an impression.
-For all his notoriety he appears in surprisingly few Sherlock Holmes stories.
+However, for all his notoriety, he appears in surprisingly few Sherlock Holmes stories.

-According to Sherlock Holmes in The Final Problem Moriarty is rather like a Victorian mafia leader.
-Holmes says Moriarty,
+According to Sherlock Holmes in The Final Problem, Moriarty is rather like a Victorian mafia leader.
+Not only that, but Moriarty is incredibly intelligent.

 “is the Napoleon of crime, Watson.
 He is the organizer of half that is evil and of nearly all that is undetected in this great city.
 He is a genius, a philosopher, an abstract thinker.
 He has a brain of the first order.
 He sits motionless, like a spider in the center of its web, but that web has a thousand radiations, and he knows well every quiver of each of them.”

-According to Sherlock Holmes in The Final Problem Moriarty had a promising future ahead of him but then he went astray.
+According to Sherlock Holmes in The Final Problem, Moriarty had a promising future ahead of him, but then went astray.
+Why?
+Moriarty couldn’t resist the pull of the dark side of his nature.

 Adam Worth, the Real Moriarty?